VikSil/DevOps_with_Docker/Part1/Exercise_1.8/README.md

 >  - We don't have any method of accessing the web service yet.
 As such confirming that the console output is the same will suffice.
 >
 >  - The exercise title may be a useful hint here.
+>
+> Answer with the Dockerfile and the command you used to run the container.

 ## Solution